Vietnam.vn - Nền tảng quảng bá Việt Nam

 Potassium

-Potassium is one of the most important minerals for good health.
-The body needs potassium for muscle contraction and normal brain, heart, and nerve function.
-Older adults who eat a diet rich in potassium tend to have better health and may have a lower risk of osteoporosis, kidney stones, high blood pressure, and stroke.
-But as we age, kidney function declines, which can affect potassium levels in the body.
+Potassium is one of the most important minerals for health.
+The body needs potassium for muscle contraction, and for the brain, heart, and nerves to function properly.
+Older adults with diets rich in potassium tend to be healthier, potentially reducing their risk of osteoporosis, kidney stones, high blood pressure, and stroke.
+However, as we age, kidney function declines, which can affect potassium levels in the body.

-Eat foods rich in potassium such as dried apricots, bananas, potatoes and lentils.
-However, be aware that consuming too much potassium can cause muscle weakness, nausea and irregular heartbeat.
+Eat foods rich in potassium such as: dried apricots, bananas, potatoes and lentils.
+However, it should be noted that consuming too much potassium can cause muscle weakness, nausea and irregular heartbeat.

-Typically, the recommended dose of potassium is 4,700 mg/day.
-However, you should talk to your doctor to determine the appropriate amount of potassium.
+Typically, the recommended intake of potassium is 4,700 mg/day.
+However, it is important to talk to your doctor to determine the appropriate amount of potassium.

 Folic acid